-John’s mother died in on 28 February 1885 and his father re-married, Eliza Roberts, the following year.
-They had another six children.
+John’s mother died on 28 February 1885 and his father re-married, Eliza Roberts, the following year.
+They had another five children (see below)

 By 1901 the family had moved to open a fish shop in High Street, Ruskington, where the family was also living in 1911.
 John, however, had joined the Army by 1901.

 John served in the South African (2nd Boer) War with his Regiment, the Yorks and Lancasters, which took part in the Relief of Ladysmith.
 After that he was transferred to the Army Reserve and John had just completed his time in the Reserve when War was declared in August 1914.